cyberpwnn/Core/README.md

 # Core (Remaking readme soon)
 A Computercraft API in which many different things can be accomplished with.
 Simple things like loading APIs in an order by calling "RequireAPI" or bigger things like making an interactive operating system with actual graphical menus and widows.
 It all can be done!

+Can now be accessed with "pastebin run anGbrfjq" (Maybe)

 I Highly suggest looking at the Wiki.
 Its great for knowing what libraries do what.
 The Wiki also has some great tutorials for creating objects, and loading files altogether.
 Additionally, be sure to set yourself up a copy, and test it out!

 ## Setting Up a Copy